bananenbiegerei/prtfl/README.md

 ## Reusable Custom ACF Blocks (BB Blocks)

 For custom ACF blocks that we may want to reuse a modular structure is recommended.
-For now there's an example with the block called `accordion`.

-These are the files to be created and used:

-- ACF fields:
-  - file: `acf-json/group_5cff8a6c26332.json`
-  - created automatically after local sync from WP backend
-  - always make sure that you have an up-to-date version when pushing to git repo
-- ACF declaration:
-  - file: `functions/bb-blocks/accordion.php`
-  - will be **automatically** included by `functions/bb-blocks.php`
-- Styling:
-  - file: `src/scss/bb-blocks/accordion.scss`
-  - will be **automatically** included by `src/scss/styles.scss`
-- Render template:
-  - file: `template-parts/bb-blocks/accordion.php`
-- JS code:
-  - file: `src/js/bb-blocks/accordion.js`
-  - needs to be **manually** imported in `site.js` and `site.js` to be extended as needed

-If you want to disable a block, move it to a `bb-bocks.disabled/` folder for example (create folder in `functions/` and `src/scss/` as needed).
+Therefore we use a git submodule, based on custom blocks we created for WMDE.
+- the repo in the submodule contains all the blocks created for WMDE
+- to select the block you want to use got to `functions/acf-blocks` and define blocks

 ## String Translations